THE MEANING OF HUMAN-COMPUTER INTERACTION

 the label of computer “support”.
 I tried but failed to capture this idea in a

-tool, the hope or illusion is conveyed that the human may intervene in
+hope or illusion is conveyed that the human may intervene in correcting or

-correcting or completing the shortcomings or errors of the computer, if one
+completing the shortcomings or errors of the computer, if one knew what “error”

-or support, it should be emphasized, is that the tool is under the full
+should be emphasized, is that the tool is under the full control of an

-by an all-knowing manual which is also a tool and with a
+all-knowing manual which is also a tool and with a necessary experience

 This is viable so long as people have not understood the controversial